exakat/exakat/docs/Rules.rst

 ###############

-Multiplying by 1 is useless.
+Multiplying by 1 is a fancy type cast.

 If it is used to type cast a value to number, then casting (integer) or (real) is clearer.
 This behavior may change with PHP 7.1, which has unified the behavior of all hidden casts.